Dimitris-Provatas/Dimitris-Provatas/README.md

-### Greatings, I am Dimitris, an aspiring web and game developer.
+### Greatings, I am Dimitris, a highly motivated Full Stack and Game Developer.
 I am always motivated to learn new technologies and sharpen my skills!

 ## I currently work as a full stack developer at INVRTUAL.

+- :muscle: I have my [portfolio site], that displays all of my (personal, publicly available) work.
+Feel free to take a look around!
+You might find something you like!
-- :computer: I currently work with VueJS/ NuxtJS for front end apps, Laravel for backend apps and Unity for games / VR modules!
+- :computer: I currently work with VueJS/ NuxtJS for frontend apps, Laravel for backend apps and Unity for games / VR modules!
-- :page_facing_up: My main languages are PHP for backend, Typescript HTML CSS for frontend and C# for Game Development, but I learn to work with low level languages, such as Rust and C++!
+- :page_facing_up: My main languages are PHP for backend, Typescript-HTML-CSS for frontend and C# for Game Development, but I learn to work with low level languages, such as Rust, Go and C++!
+- :rainbow: My dream is to make my very own game engine with Rust one day!
 - :eyeglasses: I have worked on native iOs and Android projects, as well as with hybrid apps with Angular and Ionic, Capacitor and Cordova!
-- :rainbow: My dream is to make my own game engine one day!
 - :notes: I love writing songs and playing the bass guitar!
 - :joystick: I am a huge gaming fan, currently playing VR games mainly!
 - :sparkles: At the end of January 2021, we launched a full-stack solution for a friend's online magazine, using Laravel and VueJS-NuxtJS.
 You can check it out here: [Banal Magazine][banal]